Succession to the Japanese throne: Extant cadet branches

 The Nashimoto collateral branch became extinct in 1951, followed by the Yamashina in 1987, the Kan'in in 1988, and the Kitashirakawa in 2018.
 The main Fushimi-no-miya line and the Kaya, Kuni, Asaka, Higashikuni, and Takeda collateral branches remain extant, though the present head of the Fushimi-no-miya family lacks a male heir to continue his lineage.
+Also, Fushimi is pending extinction for having no men below the age of 60.

 Shōwa period succession debates and controversies

-Debate over the imperial succession was first raised in the late 1920s after the Shōwa Emperor's accession.
+Debate over the imperial succession was first raised in the late 1920s, after Emperor Shōwa's accession.
 For the first eight years of their marriage, the emperor and empress only had girls; as a result, the emperor's younger brother, Prince Chichibu, remained first in line and heir presumptive to the throne until the birth of Crown Prince Akihito in December 1933.
 As a career military officer and known nationalist with radical leanings, the prince enjoyed close relations with the rightist faction in the military.
 During the early 1930s, his strong support for the "Imperial Way" faction in the army was an open secret; he cultivated strong friendships with several junior officers who were later instrumental in leading the revolt during the February 26 Incident.

 A large number of "Imperial Way" followers in the military were critical of the emperor for his scientific interests, self-effacing demeanour and presumed pacifism, considering him a "mediocre" individual easily manipulated by corrupt advisors.
 With his political leanings, Prince Chichibu antagonized his elder brother, who strongly reprimanded him on several occasions and arranged for his posting to unimportant positions where he could be more closely watched.
 Apart from Prince Chichibu, the February 26 rebels relied on the tacit support of Princes Asaka and Higashikuni, both senior army generals and imperial princes who were leaders within the "Imperial Way" faction and had close ties to prominent rightist groups.
 If the emperor had either died or had been compelled to abdicate, Prince Chichibu would have received strong support from the rightists as the regent for Crown Prince Akihito; however, he was reported to have distanced himself from the "Imperial Way" officers following the suppression of the February 26 revolt.
-Still, in 1938 Prince Saionji expressed his worry that Prince Chichibu might someday usurp the throne by violent means.
+Still, in 1938, Prince Saionji expressed his worry that Prince Chichibu might someday usurp the throne by violent means.
 By October 1940, however, Prince Chichibu had become seriously ill with pulmonary tuberculosis, and led a retired life from then on.
 He was quietly passed over in the line of succession in favour of his brother Prince Takamatsu, who began to undertake more official duties.
 In an emergency, Prince Takamatsu was intended to assume the regency for his nephew the Crown Prince.